Existence of curvature flow with forcing in a critical Sobolev space: Proof of main theorem

-Note that non-increasing function is continuous on a co-countable set.
-From this and also that $U$ is continuous function, we conclude that $H$ and $\Phi$ are continuous on a co-countable set.
+Note that a non-increasing function is continuous on a co-countable set.
+From this and also the fact that $U$ is a continuous function, we conclude that $H$ and $\Phi$ are continuous on a co-countable set.
 By the compactness property of Radon measures, on a countable dense set $\{t(k)\}_{k\in\mathbb N}$ of $[0,T]$, we may further extract a subsequence (denoted by the same notation) such that

 We next prove that $\mu_{t(k)}$ can be extended to a Radon measure $\hat\mu_t$ on a co-countable set $A\subset[0,T]$ continuously and that $\|V_t^{(m_j)}\|$ converges to $\hat\mu_t$ for all $t\in A$.
 For any $t_2>t_1$ and for any $\phi\in C^2_c(\mathbb R^2;\mathbb R_+)$, we use \eqref{bra-n} and the Cauchy-Schwarz inequality to obtain